sr787871/BASE_NODEJS_Project_Template/README.md

  - `services` -> contains the bussiness logic and interacts with repositories for data from the database

  - `utils` -> contains helper methods, error classes etc.

+### Setup the Project

+ - Download this template from github and open it in your favorite editor.
+ - In the root directory create a `.env` file and add the following env variables
+    ```
+        PORT=< PORT number of your choice
+    ```
+    ex :
+    ```
+        PORT = 3000
+    ```
+ - Inside the `src/config` folder create a file named as config.json and write the following code:
+    ```
+    {
+        "development": {
+            "username": "root",
+            "password": null,
+            "database": "database_development",
+            "host": "127.0.0.1",
+            "dialect": "mysql"
+        },
+        "test": {
+            "username": "root",
+            "password": null,
+            "database": "database_test",
+            "host": "127.0.0.1",
+            "dialect": "mysql"
+        },
+        "production": {
+            "username": "root",
+            "password": null,
+            "database": "database_production",
+            "host": "127.0.0.1",
+            "dialect": "mysql"
+        }
+    }

+    ```
+ - If you're setting up your development environment, then write the username of your Db, password of your db and in dialect mention whatever db you are using.
+For ex: mysql, mariadb etc
+ - If you're setting up your test or production environment, make sure you also replace the host with a hosted db url.